risk-first/website/menagerie/Dependency-Risk.md

 But this means that all of the issues of abstractions that we covered in [Communication Risk](Communication-Risk) apply:

- - There is [Invisiblity Risk](Communication-Risk#invisibility-risk) because you probably don't have a full view of what the dependency is doing.
+ - There is [Invisibility Risk](Communication-Risk#invisibility-risk) because you probably don't have a full view of what the dependency is doing.
 Nowadays, bus stops have a digital "arrivals" board which gives you details of when the bus will arrive, and shops publish their opening hours online.
 But, abstraction always means the loss of some detail.
  - There is [Misinterpretation Risk](Communication-Risk#misinterpretation-risk), because often the dependency might mistake your instructions.
 This is endemic in software, where it's nearly impossible to describe exactly what you want up-front.

 ## Fit Risk